-Layering plants: Providing multiple canopy layers is important for creating a dynamic habitat.
-Different canopy layers provide different benefits (i.e., food, shelter, nesting, etc) and attract different wildlife.
+Providing multiple canopy layers is important for creating a dynamic habitat.
+Different canopy layers fill different needs (i.e. food, shelter, nesting, etc.) and support different birds, pollinators, and other wildlife.

-- ✓ Silver-level certification requires 5% of the yard be planted in locally native plants & 3 of 5 canopy layers - ✓ Gold-level certification requires 15% of the yard be planted in locally native plants & 4 of 5 canopy layers - Platinum-level certification requires 50% of a yard to be planted in locally native plants & 5 of 5 canopy layers
+- ✓ Silver-level certification: at least 5% of the yard planted with locally native plants & 3 of 5 canopy layers present - ✓ Gold-level certification at least 15% of the yard planted with locally native plants & 4 of 5 canopy layers present - ✓ Platinum-level certification at least 50% of a yard planted with locally native plants & 5 of 5 canopy layers present